Violation of the Finner inequality in the four-output triangle network: Technical details about correlators

 In the triangle, only two correlators are not trivially zero: $E_2 = jj0$ and $E_3^o = jkl$.
-In this network with these symmetries, we only have three different probabilities: the probability $p_{111}$ that all outputs are the same, the probability $p_{112}$ that two outputs are the same and the last is different, and finally $p_{123}$, the probability that all output are different.
+In this network with these symmetries, we only have three different probabilities: the probability $p_{111}$ that all outputs are the same, the probability $p_{112}$ that two outputs are the same and the last is different, and finally $p_{123}$, the probability that all outputs are different.
+We can relate the probabilities to the correlators with the equation \eqref{corr_to_probs}.